tuanpmt/espduino/README.md

 ========
 This is Wifi library (Chip ESP8266 Wifi soc) for arduino using SLIP protocol via Serial port

-You can find the **Native MQTT client** library for ESP8266 work well here:
+You can found the **Native MQTT client** library for ESP8266 work well here:
 [https://github.com/tuanpmt/esp_mqtt](https://github.com/tuanpmt/esp_mqtt)

+Source code bridge for ESP8266 can found here: [https://github.com/tuanpmt/esp_bridge](https://github.com/tuanpmt/esp_bridge)

 Features
 ========
-- Rock Solid wifi network client for Arduino
+- Rock Solid wifi network client for Arduino (of course need to test more and resolve more issues :v)
+- **More reliable** than AT COMMAND library (Personal comments)
+- **Firmware applications written on ESP8266 can be read out completely.
+For security applications, sometimes you should use it as a Wifi client (network client) and other MCU with Readout protection.**
 - MQTT module:
     + MQTT client run stable as Native MQTT client (esp_mqtt)
     + Support subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).
-    + Support multiple connection (to multiple hosts).
+    + **Support multiple connection (to multiple hosts).**
     + Support SSL
     + Easy to setup and use
 - REST module: